go-graphite/go-carbon/README.md

 request-timeout = "60s"
 # Enable /render cache, it will cache the result for 1 minute
 query-cache-enabled = true
+# Hard limits the number of whisper files that get created each second.
+0 - no limit
+`max-creates-per-second` = 0
 # Enable carbonV2 gRPC streaming render cache, it will cache the result for 1 minute
 streaming-query-cache-enabled = false
 # 0 for unlimited